 1. Chips in a casino.
-Even though casinos are legal, make sure you bring cash if you're planning to play the roulette table.
-Most states have gaming regulations that prohibit casinos from accepting a credit card for gambling chips, says Gary Thompson, a spokesman for Caesars Entertainment, which owns 52 casino resorts in seven countries.
+Even though casinos are legal, make sure you bring cash if you’re planning to play the roulette table.
+Most states have gaming regulations that prohibit casinos from accepting a credit card for gambling chips, says Gary Thompson, a spokesman for Caesars Entertainment, which owns casino resorts on three continents.

 3. Money orders.
 This is another no-no, basically because you’d be borrowing money to buy cash.
 Most merchants, including the U.S. Postal Service and check-cashing locations, require you to use cash or a debit card to buy a money order.
 That restriction cuts down on fraud and makes it more likely that issuers will get their money.
 The occasional supermarket may allow you to buy a money order with a credit card, but be warned: Your bank will likely process the transaction as a cash advance, subject to a fee, higher interest rates than what you pay for purchases and no interest-free grace period.